GMOD/Apollo/docs/Configure.md

 View <a href="https://github.com/GMOD/Apollo/blob/master/docs/Configure.md">On GitHub</a>

-WebApollo 2.0 has a basic configuration that is mostly configured using the web interface or through simple changes to Config.groovy
+WebApollo 2.0 has a basic configuration that is mostly configured using the web interface or through simple changes that override parameters in Config.groovy.

+To override the defaults set in Config.groovy copy a sample-apollo-XXX.groovy file to "apollo-config.groovy" in the same folder.

+You can override any of the below configurations by putting the exact configuration between grails{  } as in the sample-apollo-config.groovy below:

+    grails{
+        apollo.get_translation_code =1
+        apollo{
+             use_cds_for_new_transcripts = true
+             default_minimum_intron_size = 1
+            get_translation_code =1  // identical to the above statement
+        }
+    }

+Note: Configuration options may change, moving into the web interface / database from the configuration file.

 ### Main configuration